email format sample

 • A positive approach and tone should be maintained throughout the body, even when rejecting any job offer or salary hike request.

 • One email should contain only one topic.
-Suppose a sender wants to talk about two different issues with the same recipient.
+Suppose a sender wants to discuss two issues with the same recipient.
 Then, write two separate emails stating the subject.
 As a result, this makes it convenient for the recipient to understand and reply efficiently on two different topics.

 4. Email Tone